plut/ConstructiveGeometry.jl/README.md

  - 2d Minkowski sum and offset;
  - 3d offset (partly) and surface decimation.

+## Global philosophy

+This package defines both a structure for abstract­geometric objects and a way to convert such “perfect” object to concrete meshes.
+This conversion is implemented as triangulated surfaces using the IGL graphics library.

+## Why write this when OpenSCAD exists?

+Our goal is to replicate what OpenSCAD proved works well (a simple syntax for script-based CAD), while fixing some of the less-fun parts.

+We believe that using Julia could provide following advantages:
+ - a more complete (and easier to use) programming language (e.g. a language which natively contains linear algebra is easier to use for constraint-based design);
+ - the ability to link external libraries (e.g. defining surfaces as solutions of differential equations);
+ - giving the user access to the internal representation of all 3d models (whereas OpenSCAD's modules are closed) for e.g. implementing custom deformations;
+ - ease of extending the basic functions of the library (e.g. ultimately implementing Minkowski difference or swung volumes should not be too hard, and some form of splines should be possible too), whereas such attempts in OpenSCAD often lead to “rewriting OpenSCAD in OpenSCAD”;
+ - file I/O is easier to implement (and in more formats);
+ - IGL's triangulated surfaces are likely faster than CGAL's Nef polyedra, although this package has not reached the “speed benchmarks” phase yet.

+On the other hand, one notable drawback of Julia (in particular with many dependencies) is the long “time-to-first-plot”.
+Once everything is loaded howerver, the second, third plots etc. are much faster.

+Reaching feature-parity (at least for static designs) is one of the first goals of this package.
+The next few steps in this direction include:
+ - include the missing primitives: `import`, `text`;
+ - include some way of highlighting parts of the design (OpenSCAD's `#` and `!` operators)

+## Future goals

+Once this feature parity is achieved, we plan to move on to include more content (e.g. some of what is usually implemented library-side in OpenSCAD), such as:
+ - I/O to more file formats (e.g. `png`, `ply`, etc.);
+ - clarify swung surfaces/path extrusion;
+ - add an annotation system to ease the design of complex models;
+ - add an anchor system.

+In the more remote future, we plan to examine whether it would be possible to replace polygons by e.g. NURBs to add even more features.

 ## Libraries used

 Currently (as of 2021-08), `ConstructiveGeometry.jl` happily uses